-- (1) Pursuant to the procedures set out in Section 11-7.06 of this section, the Board shall create and maintain an investigative report for each background investigation of a primary management official or key employee.
+- (1) Before issuing a license to a primary management official or key employee, pursuant to the procedures set out in Section 11-7.06 of this section, the Board shall create and maintain an investigative report for each background investigation of a primary management official or key employee.
 An investigative report shall include all of the following: - (A) Steps taken in conducting a background investigation; - (B) Results obtained; - (C) Conclusions reached; and - (D) The basis for those conclusions. - (2) The Board shall submit, with the report, a copy of the eligibility determination made under Section 11-7.04 of this section. - (3) If a license is not issued to an applicant, the Board: - (A) Shall notify the NIGC; and - (B) Shall forward copies of its eligibility determination and Notice of Results to the NIGC for inclusion in the Indian Gaming Individuals Records System.